chris-lovejoy/site/_posts/04 Self Management Productivity/2025-01-27-personal-ai-coach.md

 ## Closing thoughts

 I was pleasantly surprised by how helpful this AI coach has ended up being (and for a tiny fraction of what I was paying a human coach).
-And what's more, I can clearly see how this coach will just keep getting better with time (both as the underlying models improve, and by me continually updating and improving the coach mode prompts that I use).
+And what's more I can clearly see how, as underlying models improve and as I update and improve the prompts, this coach will just keep getting better with time.

 ---